Side note: Get alerted when your Node.js app goes down

 To initiate your application in cluster mode, first remove it from the process

 list.
-Then, specify the number of workers via the instances
+Then, specify the number of workers via the instances option and set the

-option to cluster
+exec_mode option to cluster:

-Then, use the start command with the -i
+Then, use the start command with the -i flag:

-instructs PM2 to spawn as many workers as there are CPU cores.
+Here, max instructs PM2 to spawn as many workers as there are CPU cores.
 While

 you can specify a particular number, it's not recommended to exceed the number